-Our products and services, including our cloud offerings, store, retrieve, manipulate and manage our customers' information and data, as well as our own data.
+Our products and services, including our cloud offerings, store, retrieve, and manage our customers' information and data, as well as our own data.
 We have a reputation for secure and reliable product offerings and related services and we have invested a great deal of time and resources in protecting the integrity and security of our products, services and the internal and external data that we manage.
 Despite our efforts to implement network security measures, we cannot guarantee that our systems are fully protected from vulnerabilities related to IT-related viruses, worms and other malicious software programs, attacks, break-ins and similar disruptions from unauthorized tampering by computer hackers and others.
-In addition, security measures in our products and services may be penetrated or bypassed by computer hackers and others who may gain unauthorized access to our or ur customers' or partners' software, hardware, cloud offerings, networks or systems.
+Such cybersecurity incident could include an attempt to gain unauthorized access to digital systems for purposes of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
+"Phishing" and other types of attempts to obtain unauthorized information or access are often sophisticated and difficult to detect or defeat.
+In addition, security measures in our products and services may be penetrated or bypassed by computer hackers and others who may gain unauthorized access to our or our customers' or partners' software, hardware, cloud offerings, networks, data or systems.
+These actors may use a wide variety of methods, which may include developing and deploying malicious software to attack our products and services and gain access to our networks and datacenters, using social engineering techniques, or acting in a coordinated manner to launch distributed denial of service or other coordinated attacks.
 This is also true for third party data, products or services incorporated into our own.
 Data may also be accessed or modified improperly as a result of customer, partner or employee error or malfeasance and third parties may attempt to fraudulently induce customers, partners, employees or suppliers into disclosing sensitive information such as user names, passwords or other information in order to gain access to our data or IT systems or our customers' or partners' data or IT systems.
 Any of the foregoing occurrences could create system disruptions and cause shutdowns or denials of service or compromise data, including personal or confidential information, of us, our partners or our customers.

-If a cyber-attack or other security incident were to result in unauthorized access to or modification and/or exfiltration of our customers' data, other external data or our own data or our IT systems or if the services we provide to our customers were disrupted, customers could lose confidence in the security and reliability of our products and services, including our cloud offerings, and perceive them not to be secure.
+If a cyber-attack or other security incident (for example phishing, advanced persistent threats, or social engineering) were to result in unauthorized access to, or deletion of, and/or modification and/or exfiltration of our customers' data, other external data or our own data or our IT systems or if the services we provide to our customers were disrupted, customers could lose confidence in the security and reliability of our products and services, including our cloud offerings, and perceive them not to be secure.
 This in turn could lead to fewer customers using our products and services and result in reduced revenue and earnings.
 The costs we would incur to address and fix these security incidents would increase our expenses.
 These risks will increase as we continue to grow our cloud and network offerings and store and process increasingly large amounts of data, including personal information and our customers' confidential information and data and other external data, and host or manage parts of our customers' businesses in cloud-based IT environments.
-In addition, we have acquired certain companies, products, services and technologies over the years and have partnered with other companies for certain of our offerings.
+In addition, we have acquired certain companies, products, services and technologies over the years and have partnered with other companies for certain of our other offerings.
 While we make significant efforts to address any IT security issues with respect to our acquired companies and partners, we may still inherit such risks when we integrate these companies, products, services and technologies or work with our partners.